MadAppGang/meroku/README.md

 ## Send events to Event Bridge

 You can test events by sending them event bus using CLI.
-The same command is used to send it ot deploy from Github Aciton.
+The same command is used to send it ot deploy from Github Action.

 ```bash
 aws events put-events --entries "Source=github,Detail=\"{}\",DetailType=TESTING,EventBusName=default"